insideout10/wordlift-docs/docs/key-concepts.rst

 Semantic Fingerprint
 _____________
-As result of the semantic annotation of portions of the text we write a *unique linked indentifier* is added to the HTML code.
+As result of the semantic annotation of portions of the text we write a *unique linked identifier* is added to the HTML code.
 This identifier is known as **semantic fingerprint**.

 Annotating contents, also known as *semantic enrichment* or *lifting*, creates metadata that computers can understand.